cdapio/hydrator-plugins/database-plugins/docs/Database-batchsink.md

 ----------
 **Reference Name:** Name used to uniquely identify this sink for lineage, annotating metadata, etc.

+**Use Connection** Whether to use a connection.
+If a connection is used, you do not need to provide the credentials.

+**Connection** Name of the connection to use.
+Project and service account information will be provided by the connection.
+You also can use the macro function ${conn(connection-name)}.

 **Plugin Name:** Name of the JDBC plugin to use.
 This is the value of the 'name' key defined in the JSON file for the JDBC plugin.
+(Macro-enabled)

 **Plugin Type:** Type of the JDBC plugin to use.
 This is the value of the 'type' key defined in the JSON file for the JDBC plugin.
 Defaults to 'jdbc'.